George School Children’s Center COVID 19 Health & Safety Plan

 The health of staff and children in care will be monitored throughout the day.

-To ensure the health and safety of all children, staff, and families, children or staff will not be permitted back into the facility until:
+If your child has any symptoms of Covid-19, you agree to keep him/her at home.
+To ensure the health and safety of all children, staff and families, your child will not be permitted back into the facility until:

 Any confirmed cases of COVID-19 in the program will be reported to the PA Department of Health, the DHS/PA Office of Child Development and Early Learning, Bureau of Certification, and the George School Student Health Center.